open2c/coolpuppy/README.md

 ## .cool format
 A versatile tool to perform pile-up analysis on Hi-C data in .cool format (https://github.com/mirnylab/cooler).
 And who doesn't like cool pupppies?

-.cool is a modern and flexible (and the best, in my opinion) format to store Hi-C data.
+.cool is a modern and flexible format to store Hi-C data.
 It uses HDF5 to store a sparse representation of the Hi-C data, which allows low memory requirements when dealing with high resolution datasets.
 Another popular format to store Hi-C data, .hic, can be converted into .cool files using `hic2cool` (https://github.com/4dn-dcic/hic2cool).

 See for details: